-Retaliation against an employee because they engaged in good faith any of the employee dispute resolution processes is prohibited.
-Any report of retaliation should be made to an Organizational Development and Human Resources (ODHR) representative from a Regional Solution Center or Equal Opportunity and Employee Relations (EO/ER) for further evaluation and action as deemed necessary.
+V. Retaliation against an employee because they engaged in good faith any of the employee dispute resolution processes is prohibited.
+Any report of retaliation should be made to a representative from the Organizational Development and Human Resources (ODHR) Employee Relations Office for further evaluation and action as deemed necessary.